Incentives for R&D

 - 7 June 2020 (link): “Assessing antibiotic value: DTR, fire extinguishers, and a view from Australia” — This newsletter begins with a very succinct summary of the problem with antibiotics.

-- 14 Apr 2020 (link): “Pull Incentives For Antibiotics: How Much And Why? — A literature survey” — A summary of papers approaching value from the diverse view points of scientific features at baseline, features that emerge, top-down value estimates, and bottom-up value estimates.
+- [A KEY REVIEW OF THE DATA] 14 Apr 2020 (link): “Pull Incentives For Antibiotics: How Much And Why? — A literature survey” — A summary of papers approaching value from the diverse view points of scientific features at baseline, features that emerge, top-down value estimates, and bottom-up value estimates.

 - 29 Mar 2020 (link, plus link to follow-up FAQ): “UK Antibiotic Subscription Pilot Implies Pull Incentive Of Up To $4b”